k0pernicus/website/content/posts/deep_dive_into_crossover.md

 On macOS (Apple Silicon), the translations are more expensive:

 1. Rosetta 2 translates x86_64 instructions to ARM64 (CPU overhead),
 2. CrossOver translates Windows API to macOS API (OS overhead),
 3. D3DMetal translates DirectX to Metal (GPU overhead).

 This triple-layer cake is technical wizardry, but it explains why my $400 Steam Deck can sometimes launch a game with fewer glitches (and slightly better performance) than an Apple Silicon MacBook Pro.
 Proton simply has less distance to cover, and Vulkan is a first-class citizen on Linux.

 I actually tried to run the same four games on another machine using CachyOS with Proton and... **all four games launched without any tweak**.
-That is a **major** success for Linux.
+That is a **major success** for the Linux community.

-Maybe MacBooks will come to launch and run natively Windows games. **If** Apple really wants to.
+Maybe MacBooks will come to launch and run natively Windows games (**if** Apple wants to).